suhovius/kbot/README.md

 * Open your telegram bot link that was obtained at the BotFather and start typing some bot commands

 ### Build Generation
 * Each make and build command has such environment variables `TARGETOS`, `TARGETARCH` they define target operation system and processor architecture.
-See variables defaults at `Makefile`.
+See variables logic details at `Makefile`.
 * See supported os and architecture values here [Golang Environment](https://go.dev/doc/install/source#environment)
 * `TARGETOS=darwin TARGETARCH=arm64 make build` - this example command will prepare application binary file
 * `make image` - create docker image